engineerbaz/BAZ-learns/Cloud_Architect/05_Storage_HuaweiCloud.md

 - AK as Access Key
 - SK is Security Key
 - AK/SK based encryption to authhenticate a request sender.
-- Error 4-3 code is returned if no acccess.
+- Error 403 code is returned if no acccess.
+- Code 201 for successful request

 ### Appkication Scienario
 - Big Data Analytics